 - Candidates should be able to dance the syllabus full out, comfortably in the examination space.

 - Soap and towel in the washroom

-- MP3 or AUX connection, CD player and CDs (if required).
-CDs should be of good quality with adequate volume.
+- iPod connection, CD player and CDs (if required).
+CDs should be of good quality with adequate volume

 - The changing room for candidates must be separate from the examination room and not a screened-off partition.

 - In all breaks, including lunch, the examiner should be left alone and uninterrupted.

 - For class assessments every child must have their number pinned to their uniform.

 CD's may be used for class and graded examinations only.
 A pianist must be used for all vocational examinations.
 Music for the graded 3 - 6 is available from the ISTD shop, by clicking here (https://shop.istd.org/shop/).
 The existing music for all other levels remains unchanged.